OlgaJ1989/text_adventure/README.md

 5. Testing choice_four()
    * When this function is called, the player encounters a boar and is presented with a few options of what they can do in order to try to survive the encounter.
 The amount of choices the player is given depends on whether they have a knife with them or not (knife can be picked up in choice_two()).
 If they don't have the knife, they will see 2 choices (to run or to fight with their bare hands).
 However, if the knife is present, option 3 will appear (throw the knife).
       - To test this is true, I have started the game again, making sure to pick up the knife in choice_two().
 I have then made the choice to go inland as this would lead me to the boar.
 Once I encountered the beast, I expected to see 3 choices and I did, meaning the code works properly.
       - Next, I have restarted again, making sure NOT to pick up the knife in choice_two().
 I have then made the choice to go inland as this would lead me to the boar.
-Once I encountered the beast, I expected to see only 2 choices choices and I did, meaning the code works properly.
+Once I encountered the beast, I expected to see only 2 choices and I did, meaning the code works properly.
       - After making sure the proper choices appear depending on whether theknife is present or not, I proceeded with testing the 3 survival choices related to the bear.
-      - When I chose "1" (fight with bare hands), the game lead to a Game Over scenario and the play_again() function was called as expected, allowing me to start again.
+      - When I chose "1" (fight with bare hands), the game led to a Game Over scenario and the play_again() function was called as expected, allowing me to start again.
       - When I chose "2" (run), function choice_seven() was called as expected.
       - When I chose "3" (throw knife), I obtained pork which will affect later decisions similarly to the knife.
 After that, function choice_six() was called as planned.
       - Note that the above choices require an input of an integer for which reason there are two differnt errors displaying if input is incorrect.